Rosemount Center provides early childhood services for

 Rosemount Center has one application for all programs and services.

 Submission of an application means only that your child will be placed on the waiting list.
 It does not mean that your child has been accepted.
 No eligibility documentation is requested at the time of application.
-However, if your child is accepted through Early Head Start, OSSE, or Universal Pre-K, you will have to provide the Center with proof that you meet the requirements in order for your child to be enrolled.
+However, if your child is accepted through Early Head Start, OSSE, or Pre-K Enhancement and Expansion Program, you will have to provide the Center with proof that you meet the requirements in order for your child to be enrolled.
 The Department of Human Services also requires that we review this documentation every year after your child is enrolled.
 Please make sure that you fill out the application completely.
 If you move and change your phone number, you need to notify us of that change, or we will not be able to reach you when your child is next on the waiting list.

 How do I apply for my child to enroll at Rosemount?